renpy/renpy/sphinx/source/text.rst

         show trebuchet
         g "Looks like they're{fast} playing with their trebuchet again."

+    The no-wait tag will wait for voice and self-voicing to complete before advancing.

 .. text-tag:: p

     The paragraph pause tag is a self-closing tag that terminates the